How to Use the Solar Calculator

 Installing Solar in West Virginia

 There are just a handful of solar installers operating throughout West Virginia, so you’ll have only a few options to choose from when you have your panels and equipment installed on your home.
-Additionally, large national installers, like Sungevity and SolarCity, are not operating in this state yet, meaning that alternative purchasing options like solar leases may not be available for residents in your area.
+Additionally, large national installers, like SolarCity, are not operating in this state yet, meaning that alternative purchasing options like solar leases may not be available for residents in your area.

 West Virginia State Solar Support